abcdqc/abcdqc_batchserver/README.md

 2. munge_release_data
 3. kde-gen

+This process creates a set of `.json` files in `/abcdqc_data/batchserver/output/` that contain KDEs and statistics for boxplots for all permutations of selectors to subset the data to be used by the webserver.

 ## Next Steps
  * Develop main application that invokes the modules serially.
  * Create a pip/python package